8 tips on how to encourage citizen participation

 3. Get social with social media

-Did you know that 78% of the UK are active on social media?
-A huge portion of your audience could be waiting to see you pop up on their news feeds!
+Did you know that over 90% of the UK is active on social media?** A huge portion of your audience could be waiting to see you pop up on their news feeds!

 Luckily, we’ve got a full guide on how to grab attention and use organic and paid campaigns to encourage the most public participation as possible.
 We can even help set you up with the real-time Commonplace dashboard making it easy to keep on top of all the data collected.